Upgrade (film): Plot

 Grey returns home only for Pamela to see him walking, forcing him to reveal STEM's existence.
 Cortez arrives to interrogate them after finding Grey's wheelchair suspiciously abandoned at the Old Bones; she leaves after planting a listening device on Grey's jacket.
 Grey wishes to give up the hunt, but STEM explains that Fisk will track them down and kill them.
 STEM reveals that the hack gives it free control of Grey’s body.
 STEM uses Grey to drive to Fisk, causing an automated car to malfunction and crash into Cortez, who is tailing them.
 Cortez returns to Grey's home, where Pamela explains STEM.

 Grey and STEM find Fisk, who reveals he was only hired to paralyze Grey so he could be implanted.
 Fisk's own upgrades outpace Grey's movements.
 Grey taunts Fisk with the death of Serk, his brother, allowing STEM to gain the upper hand and kill Fisk.
 Fisk's phone reveals messages from Eron, suggesting he orchestrated all the events.

 Grey storms Eron's home, killing all personnel in his path, but is held at gunpoint by Cortez before he can kill Eron.
 Eron confesses how STEM forced him to do its bidding, having long since come to dominate all aspects of Eron's life in pursuit of its goal to become human.
-STEM kills Eron and attempts to kill Cortez, but Grey fights for control over his own body, managing to stab himself in the hand.
+STEM kills Eron and attempts to kill Cortez, but Grey fights for control over his own body, managing to stab himself in the hand and apparently shooting himself.

 Grey wakes up in a hospital room, not paralyzed.
 Asha explains he has been unconscious for two days following their crash.
 In reality, Grey is still in Eron's home.
-STEM, in full control, explains to Cortez that the psychological strain has finally broken Grey's mind; this was STEM's objective all along, as this allowed STEM to assume control over Grey's mind and body.
+STEM, in full control, explains to Cortez that the psychological strain has finally broken Grey's mind; this was STEM's objective all along, as this allowed it to assume control over Grey's mind and body.
 Grey's consciousness believes the idyllic dream state it has found, while STEM kills Cortez and leaves.